 Nudibranch Series

-The recent discovery of Vulvaris marjorieii was quite a shock to the marine biology community, as it appears this highly toxic species has been hiding in plain sight all along.
+The recent discovery of Vulvaris majorieii was quite a shock to the marine biology community, as it appears this highly toxic species has been hiding in plain sight all along.

-Vulvaris marjorieii is a mistress of disguise, falsely presenting itself as palatable to other species and other nudibranches, whilst all the while secreting an extremely noxious toxin.
-The toxin calms it’s victims into a sensation of safety, so much so that the female Vulvaris marjorieii can often be seen surrounded by a larder of willing victims who have been lulled and gulled into her proximity.
+Vulvaris majorieii is a mistress of disguise, falsely presenting itself as palatable to other species and other nudibranches, whilst all the while secreting an extremely noxious toxin.
+The toxin calms it’s victims into a sensation of safety, so much so that the female Vulvaris majorieii can often be seen surrounded by a larder of willing victims who have been lulled and gulled into her proximity.

 If you need to lick something poisonous, you’d be better off slurping on a cane toad than this malignant marine mollusc.